State visit: United Kingdom

 Depending on the area where the ceremony takes place, a march past will immediately take place following the inspection.
 The foreign guest and the King then travel to Buckingham Palace in a carriage procession escorted by a large number of mounted soldiers from the Household Cavalry.
 The welcome ceremony is accompanied by 21-gun salutes fired from Green Park and the Tower of London.
 Around 150 guests are invited to Buckingham Palace for the state banquet in the evening in the ballroom.

 State visits do not formally occur between the United Kingdom and the 14 other Commonwealth realms, as the realms all share a common monarch and head of state.
 A visit conducted by the monarch to another Commonwealth realm is also not considered a state visit, but is termed a royal tour.
-Tours of Commonwealth realms by the Monarch are conducted in their capacity as the monarch of that respective realm, and not as the British monarch.
-As a result, visits on behalf of the United Kingdom to other Commonwealth realms are typically conducted as official visits by the Prime Minister of the United Kingdom.
-Conversely, official visits to the United Kingdom by another Commonwealth realm is typically performed by their respective governor-general, or prime minister.
+Tours of Commonwealth realms by the monarch are conducted in their capacity as the monarch of that respective realm, and not as the British monarch.
+As a result, visits on behalf of the United Kingdom to other Commonwealth realms are typically conducted as official visits by the prime minister of the United Kingdom.
+Conversely, official visits to the United Kingdom by another Commonwealth realm is typically performed by their respective prime minister or governor-general.

 United States

-State visits to Washington, D.C. only occur on the invitation of the President of the United States in their position as head of state and head of the Federal government of the United States.
+State visits to Washington, D.C., occur only on the invitation of the president of the United States in their position as head of state and head of the federal government of the United States.
 Official visits refer to a visit by a head of government to Washington.
 During state visits, there are usually many events taking place in the capital, with the participation of hundreds of individuals.
 The first state visit took place in 1874 by Kalākaua of the Kingdom of Hawaii, followed by Pedro II of Brazil in 1876.

-Events can range from a flight line ceremony at Joint Base Andrews, an arrival ceremony (either at the White House or The Pentagon depending on the guest), a State Department luncheon, a state dinner and an Address to the Congress.
+Events can range from a flight line ceremony at Joint Base Andrews, an arrival ceremony (either at the White House or The Pentagon depending on the guest), a State Department luncheon, a state dinner and an address to the Congress.